 What is Early Action?

-Unlike Early Decision I and II, Early Action is a non-binding application option which means that admitted students are not required to attend that college.
-Early Action enables students to submit their applications early and be notified of their results before the winter break.
-While most elite colleges do not have this application option, many excellent colleges do.
+Unlike Early Decision I and II, Early Action is a non-binding application option.
+This means admitted students are not required to attend that college.
+Early Action enables students to submit applications early and receive a decision earlier than the Regular Decision timeline.
+Some selective colleges offer Early Action, while others offer Early Decision, Restrictive Early Action, or only Regular Decision.

 Pros of Early Action